Allannll/Faculdade-de-Tecnologia-FATEC-/2º Semester/Information systems/README.md

 ## Overview

-Pousada-Bot was developed as part of the Information Systems discipline, addressing concepts of artificial intelligence and service automation.
+Chico-Bot was developed as part of the Information Systems discipline, addressing concepts of artificial intelligence and service automation.
 The bot facilitates booking stays, providing a personalized and practical experience to users.

 ## Technologies Used